mailbox171/fctfoke-v04/readme.md

 Apply complete!
 Resources: 31 added, 0 changed, 0 destroyed.
 Outputs:
 (..)
 ```

 SAVE OUTPUT (may be useful later on), REPLACING CURRENT TIME IN FILE NAME

-terraform output > tf-output-TIME.txt
+terraform output > tf-output-*TIME*.txt

-(example: terraform output tf-output-202109100924.txt)
+Example:

+`terraform output tf-output-202109100924.txt`

-Notice that an OCI MySql Service instance has been provisioned also.
+Notice that an OCI MySql Service instance has been provisioned also, by Terraform.

 ### Accessing the environment

-You can notice the output includes:
+You can notice that the output includes

 ssh_to_operator = "ssh -i ~/keys/ssh-key-2021-07-01.key -J opc@xxx.yyy.227.241 opc@zzz.www.0.6"

-SSH TO OPERATOR THROUGH BASTION
+Now ssh to operator VM through bastion

 Insert "-o StrictHostKeyChecking=no" option in the above command.
 Your IP addresses will be different, of course.

 - BASTION Public IP